yangdanny97/yangdanny97.github.io/_posts/2023-12-28-advent-of-code-in-rust.md

 ## Final Thoughts

 Overall, it was another fun set of puzzles to close out the year, and it's always good to get some algorithms practice without needing to grind Leetcode.
+I also got to practice/learn some Rust, though I'm not quite over the learning curve yet.

 The toughest part of this year was probably being on the East coast, since the problems release at midnight.
 I certainly can't stay up late every night for a whole month straight, so halfway through I gave up and started doing them the morning after.